seanbell/opensurfaces-segmentation-ui/README.md

 ./django-run-demo.sh
 </pre>

-3. Open a web browser and visit `localhost:8000`
+3. Visit `localhost:8000` in a web browser

 To get the demo to work on Mac and Windows, you will have to look at `setup-demo.sh` and run the equivalent commands for your system.